Ferrari 308 GTB/GTS: 308 GTB/GTS

 The Pininfarina-styled Ferrari 308 GTB was introduced at the Paris Motor Show in 1975 as a supplement to the Bertone-shaped 2+2 Dino 308 GT4 and a direct replacement for the two-seater Dino 246.

 Its F106 AB V8 engine was equipped with four twin-choke Weber 40DCNF carburettors and single coil ignition.
 European versions produced 255 PS at 6600 rpm (7700 rpm redline), but American versions were down to 240 PS at 6,600 rpm due to emissions control devices.
 European specification cars used dry sump lubrication.
 Cars destined to the Australian, Japanese and US market were fitted with a conventional wet sump engine from the GT4.

 A notable aspect of the early 308 GTB was that, although still built by Carrozzeria Scaglietti, its bodywork was originally entirely made of glass-reinforced plastic (GRP), allowing a very light weight of 1050 kg.
 This lasted until June 1977, when the 308 was switched to steel bodies, resulting in an overall weight increase of approximately 150 kg.

-Five-spoke 14-inch alloy wheels were standard, while 16-inch wheels were made available later as an option together with sports exhaust system, high compression pistons, a high lift camshaft and a deeper front spoiler.
+Five-spoke 14-inch alloy wheels were standard, while 16-inch wheels were made available later as an option together with sports exhaust system, high compression Borgo pistons, a high lift camshaft P6 and a deeper front spoiler, this option was called "Sprintpack".

 At the 1977 Frankfurt Motor Show, the targa topped 308 GTS was introduced.
-All GTS' received a wet sump engine and were steel-bodied.
+All GTS' received a wet-sump engine and were steel-bodied.
 European GTB models retained the dry sump lubrication until 1981.

-There were 3219 GTS' and 2897 GTBs made from 1975 to 1980.
+There were 3,219 GTS' and 2,897 GTBs made from 1975 to 1980.
 Only 808 of the fibreglass (vetroresina in Italian) version were made, all with the Berlinetta bodywork.

 308 GTBi/GTSi

-In 1980 Bosch K-Jetronic mechanical fuel injection was offered, leading to the 308 GTBi and GTSi; emissions decreased, at the price of a power drop to 214 PS on European models and 205 PS on federalized models.
+In 1980 Bosch K-Jetronic mechanical fuel injection was introduced, bringing with it a name change to 308 GTBi and GTSi.
+The fuel injection system decreased the amount of pollutants but at the cost of performance, with maximum power dropping to 214 PS on European models and 205 PS on US models.
 The fuel injection was coupled to a Marelli MED 803A Digiplex electronic ignition, incorporating a coil, distributor, and ignition module for each bank of cylinders.

 Outside, the car was identical to the 308 GTB/GTS, save for metric sized wheels of a slightly different design, fitted with Michelin TRX radial tyres—Michelin XWX on 16-inch wheels were optional.
 Inside, the clock and oil temperature gauge were moved to the centre console; there were also a new black steering wheel with three perforated spokes, and seats of a different pattern.

 494 GTBis and 1743 GTSis were produced before the model was succeeded by the 308 Quattrovalvole in 1982.